BlkLeg/sunnylabx/PORT_REGISTRY.md

-# SunnyLabX Port Allocation Registry
+# SunnyLabX Dual Proxmox Port Allocation Registry

-This document provides a comprehensive registry of all port allocations across both nodes to prevent conflicts and ensure proper service accessibility.
+This document provides a comprehensive registry of all port allocations across the dual Proxmox cluster to prevent conflicts and ensure proper service accessibility.
+Updated for optimized service architecture.

 ## 🎯 Port Allocation Strategy